Michele Rapp: A Healthy Environment is the Foundation for a Vibrant Economy

-We are business leaders that believe building a sustainable economy is entirely compatible with a healthy environment and society, in fact we know that sustainable practices are better for business.
+We are business leaders building a sustainable economy with a healthy environment and prosperous communities.
+We recognize that sustainable practices are good for business.

 We believe in the power of the market and that government should empower the engines of our economy—businesses and social enterprises—to be the agents of recovery and revitalization.
 By removing obstacles, creating appropriate incentives, providing support, and partnering, government can help create an enabling environment in which restorative, equitable, and sustainable economic models can thrive.

 To ensure Ohio's competitiveness, strengthen job opportunities, and improve health and quality of life and we need a cleaner, more sustainable, energy future.
 Ohio needs strong standards for energy efficiency and investment in the generation of renewable energy that will lower energy costs for large and small businesses and all Ohioans.